shalhan/marvel-api/README.md

  ### Event Messaging
  I use a simple microservice tools by [Nest.js](https://docs.nestjs.com/microservices/basics).
 By running the `npm run start:dev`, the listener will run in the background.

 Event messaging is used as a backup plan in case the scheduler has some issue.
-Basically everytime the `GET /characters` is called and there is no cache data, it will return `503 Error` and send an event to the listener and then the listener will fetch all the characters id and store it in redis.
+Basically everytime the `GET /characters` is called and there is no cache data, it will return `503 Error` and send an event to the listener and then it will fetch all the characters id and store it in redis.

 You need to wait for a few minutes before the `GET /characters` can return all the characters id as expected.